BoxOfCereal/ManVsSlime/0Documents/Notes.md

 - drops
   - logic
     - I think this is going to have to be intertwined with the player metronome because once a power up is active I want to set variables and then when it comes unactive I'm going to change those variables back so I'll probably have to do something like that.
+  - 1hko
+    - logic [finished]
+      - 📁`Scripts\d_p_1hko.script` Flips a switch that activates 📁`States\d_metrognome_1hko.states`. `States\d_metrognome_1hko.states` Keeps track of a timer that counts down until one hit KO is over.
+As a consequence of the architecture the player can pick up an extra one hit KO to have "buffer" That will reactivate when the current one hit KO runs out.
+However, this does not stack any others put on top of this buffer will be lost.
 - guns
   - guntlet
   - pistol